StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Introduction

-Previous works mainly explored three types of supplementary sensors: wrist-mounted cameras~\cite{pi0.5,groot,rdt}, depth sensors~\cite{rvt,3d-vla}, and extra third-person cameras~\cite{graspvla}.
+Previous works explored three types of additional sensors: wrist-mounted cameras~\cite{pi0.5,groot,rdt}, depth sensors~\cite{rvt,3d-vla}, and extra third-person cameras~\cite{graspvla}.
 However, as shown in Figure~\ref{fig:teaser}, wrist cameras provide limited views that are easily occluded, and the wrist-mounted hardware increases collision risk with the environment.
-Depth sensors yield noisy measurements for transparent or specular objects.
-Extra third-person cameras offer complementary information, but it complicates hardware design for mobile robots and humanoids, and the increased view diversity hinders generalization to camera poses~\cite{decomposing}.
-These limitations motivate us to revisit human-inspired perception: stereo vision offers robust spatial cues via binocular disparity and captures global scene without additional hardware.
+The reliability of depth sensors is often compromised by surface properties (e.g., transparent, specular, or light-absorbing materials) and external lighting conditions (e.g., sunlight saturation).
+Extra third-person cameras offer complementary information, but they complicate hardware for mobile robots and humanoids, and the increased view diversity hinders viewpoint robustness~\cite{decomposing}.
+These settings do not explicitly provide stereoscopic perception for embodied manipulation, nor learning methods that are well aligned with such perceptual cues.

-Despite these advantages, stereo vision is rarely exploited in VLAs.
-Existing works have introduced minimal stereo data~\cite{droid} into large-scale pretraining mixtures, without a systematic evaluation of the benefits brought by stereo cues.
-In contrast, stereo-based perception has been a long-standing topic in computer vision, where numerous foundation models~\cite{foundationstereo} for depth estimation have established mature architectural and pretraining paradigms.
-However, the integration of these strong stereo representations into robot learning frameworks, especially VLA models, remains underexplored.

-In this work, we present \thiswork{}, a vision-language-action model that exploits rich geometric cues from stereo vision.
-Due to the subtle differences between stereo views, directly providing stereo inputs to existing multi-camera VLAs (such as \(\pi_{0.5}\) and GraspVLA) yields suboptimal performance.
-To overcome this, we introduce a novel \textbf{\featurefusion{}} module.
-It extracts carefully selected dense geometric features from FoundationStereo~\cite{foundationstereo}, a state-of-the-art model pretrained on millions of stereo pairs.
-To complement the geometric-centric features of FoundationStereo with rich semantics for language understanding, we further integrate semantically rich visual tokens from PrismaticVLM~\cite{prismatic}.
-By spatially aligning and fusing these modalities, \featurefusion{} generates hybrid tokens that effectively combine geometry precision with semantics richness.

-To improve manipulation precision through better geometric understanding, we introduce an auxiliary co-training task, \textbf{\depthestimation{}}, which predicts the metric depth of given points.
-Rather than sampling points uniformly that often selects uninformative backgrounds, we restrict sampling to the interaction region around the gripper-object pair.
-This encourages the model to focus on critical spatial details and improves training efficiency.

-Evaluation shows that our approach significantly outperforms baselines under stereo configuration, achieving a 33\% higher success rate on general tasks and notable improvements in precision-demanding scenarios, and demonstrates strong robustness to camera pose variations.
-Ablation studies validate the effectiveness of the proposed components.